Skip to main content

 • Patient A (insulin sensitive).
 Glucose rises gently to around 120 mg/dL and returns to baseline within 90 minutes.
 For this person, oatmeal is fuel.

 • Patient B (insulin resistant).
-Glucose surges to 190 mg/dL and stays elevated for two hours.
+Glucose surges to 190 mg/dL and stays high for 2 hours.
 For this person's metabolism, oatmeal is stressful and counterproductive.

-This is rarely about "good food" versus "bad food."
-It is about your biology.
-We have seen vegetarians spike on brown rice and protein-focused eaters react poorly to whey protein.
+This is rarely a question of "good food" versus "bad food"; it comes down to your own biology.
+We have seen a vegetarian's glucose climb on brown rice, and protein-focused eaters react poorly to whey protein.
 Precision medicine asks us to measure rather than assume.

 How Do You Flatten the Glucose Curve?

-Managing glucose is not just about insulin.
+Managing glucose involves much more than insulin.
 We use functional strategies (food order, vinegar, walking after meals) alongside medications when needed to restore metabolic flexibility.

 FocusFunctional Strategy (Optimization)Traditional Strategy (Disease Management)